Civil Engineering Study 88-4

 © 1988 Missouri University of Science and Technology, All rights reserved.

 Hsiao, Ling-En; Yu, Wei-wen; and Galambos, Theodore V., "Load and resistance factor design of cold-formed steel comparative study of design methods for cold-formed steel" (1988).
-Center for Cold-Formed Steel Structures Library.
-Paper 69.
+CCFSS Library (1939 - present).
+69.